StackVista/stackstate-docs/use/problem-investigation/problem_identification.md

 ## What is a StackState problem?

 A problem in StackState is the collection of components that relate to a single root cause.
 A problem is created when a component's health state changes to DEVIATING or CRITICAL.
 All other components in the landscape with an unhealthy state that can be attributed to the same root cause and their relations will be added to the same problem.
-This is a larger set of components than would be shown by selecting to show the [full root cause tree](/use/views/topology-perspective.md#root-cause-outside-current-view).
-The following components will be included in a problem:

-* **Root cause** - Each problem has a single root cause.
-This is the unhealthy component at the bottom of the dependency chain.
-* **Contributing cause** - A problem can contain any number of contributing causes.
-These are all of the unhealthy components in the problem, other than the root cause.
-* **Healthy components** - A number of healthy components are also included in a problem.
-These are:
-    - Upstream dependencies of the root cause or one of the contributing causes.
-    - Downstream components with an unhealthy [propagated state](/configure/topology/propagation.md) that originates from either the root cause or one of the contributing causes.

 It is possible for a single unhealthy component to be part of two separate problems.
 If there are two potential root cause components for a component's unhealthy state, StackState will see this as two separate problems.